CyclicMaterials/molecule-input/docs/api.md

 ### Listening for input changes

-By default, it listens for changes on the `value` attribute on its isChildren nodes and perform tasks such as auto-validating and label styling when the `value` changes.
+By default, it listens for changes on the `value` attribute on its Children nodes and perform tasks such as auto-validating and label styling when the `value` changes.